-All prescription medications to be taken by or available for a student during the school day (or during a school sponsored student activity time) must be turned in to the school nurse, Administrative Assistant, or an assigned adult at the beginning of the school day.
+All prescription medications to be taken by or available for a student during the school day (or during a school sponsored student activity time) along with a filled out Medication Administration Form must be turned in to the school nurse, Administrative Assistant, or an assigned adult at the beginning of the school day.
 The school nurse, Administrative Assistant, or the assigned adult will be responsible for the administration of the medicine at the appropriate time.
 In some cases, students may be authorized to administer their own medication, e.g. inhaler.